Mercury-Technology/UVCCamera/README.md

 A USB Video Class (UVC) camera library for Android and a plugin for Flutter.

-This project is a fork of the original [Alexey Pelykh](https://alexey-pelykh.com).
+This project is a fork of the original [alexey-pelykh/UVCCamera](https://github.com/alexey-pelykh/UVCCamera).

 ## Extensions